 “Find her and bring her to me.
 Have the police tranquilize this McMillian and bring him to me as well, we must seek truth and validity of this nightmare you speak of.”

 “Thank you Bishop, I’ll be in touch.
 Peace be with you.”

 “And also with you.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, rdm5150Write a Review